Epistle of James

 KJ 1.18, “With His own will He begat us with the word of truth, that we should be a kind of first fruits for His creatures.

-That James’ speaking moves from within the root of Jewish tradition, at first presents a perplexity for many Christian readers.
-James seems to speak from what was and not from what now is, at least as the true believer would observe it today.
-In 2.20-24, James writes, concerning Abraham, (22) “You see that his faith worked with his actions; by the actions the faith was made complete.”
+At first, many Christian readers are perplexed by James’s speaking, which moves from within the root of Jewish tradition.
+James seems to speak from what was and not what now is, at least as the true believer would observe it today.
+In 2.20-24, James writes concerning Abraham, (22) “You see that his faith worked with his actions; by the actions, the faith was made complete.”

 How the Tongue Rattles